omeka/classic-enduser/docs/Plugins/OaiPmhRepository.md

 This plugin offers the reciprocal functionality provided by the [OAI-PMH Harvester plugin](OaipmhHarvester.md).

-## Metadata Formats
+## Metadata formats

-The plugin ships with several default formats.
-Other plugins can alter these or add their own (see Extending below):
+The plugin ships with several default metadata schema.
+Other plugins can alter these or add their own (see Extending, below):

 - [Dublin Core](http://dublincore.org){target=_blank} (`oai_dc`)
     - This is required by the OAI-PMH specification for all repositories.
 Omeka metadata fields are mapped one-to-one with fields for this output format, and it is the preferred format to use with the plugin.